Remarkable Inupiaq Polar Bear Cribbage Board

 Artist Unknown ca 1925

-Carved walrus tusk cribbage board from King Island
+Carved polar bear cribbage board from King Island

 SOLD